sanmue/arch-linux-installation-guide/README.md

 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Creating_a_keyfile_with_random_characters>
 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Storing_the_keyfile_on_a_file_system>
 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Configuring_LUKS_to_make_use_of_the_keyfile>
-&nbsp;

-- **Skip for systemd-boot**

 If the root partition is encrypted and you want it to be dercrypted automatically on boot, you can use a keyfile.

-Skip this step, if you no not use enryption or do not want to use keyfile.
+> **Skip this step, if you do not use enryption or if you do not (want to) use a keyfile (e.g. when using systemd-boot bootloader in this guide).**

-> :memo: You will still be asked to enter the passphrase at boot for decrypting bootloader
-> (the passphrase you set when encryptig the root partition, since `/boot` is on the encrypted root partition)

 - Creating a keyfile and storing it on the file system:
   - `dd bs=512 count=4 if=/dev/random iflag=fullblock | install -m 0600 /dev/stdin /etc/cryptsetup-keys.d/crypto_keyfile.key`
 - Configuring LUKS to make use of the keyfile:
   - e.g.: `cryptsetup luksAddKey /dev/vda2 /etc/cryptsetup-keys.d/crypto_keyfile.key` # `/dev/vda2` is our root partition
     - you will be asked to enter the passphrase you set when encryptig the root partition

+> :memo: You will still be asked to enter the passphrase at boot for decrypting bootloader.
+> (With the passphrase you set when encryptig the root partition, since `/boot` is on the encrypted root partition)

 The next steps to do are